kavun/kavun.github.io/_drafts/2013-08-15-javascript-style-guide.md

 ### Variables

 - Variable declarations should occur where needed.
 It is not necessary to have all variable declarations at the top of each function.
 - Each variable should be on a separate line.
-The comma operator is not accepted when declaring variables, except in for loops.
+The comma operator is not accepted when declaring variables, except in for declarations.
 This allows adding and removing variable declarations trivial.

 ```js
 // bad
 function test() {